Phantonia/Krypton/Specification/4_Variables.md

 For `Var` variables optionally and for `Let` variables necessarily, after an equals character `=` an expression provides an initial value for the new variable.

 This value has to match the type specified by the As clause if it has a type or has to be convertible to this type if it doesn't have a type.
+Else, there is the compile-time error 501.

 If there is no assigned value and the variable is declared using `Var` it is assigned with the default value of the type specified by the As clause (see <u>5.x Default value of a datatype</u>).

 ## 4.4 Var vs Let

-The value of a variable that has been declared using `Var` may be replaced after declaration with a new(not necessarily different) value.
+The value of a variable that has been declared using `Var` may be replaced after declaration with a new (not necessarily different) value.
 It is a compile time error for this new value to have a different type than the initial variable.

 On the other hand, a variable declared with `Let` is immutable.
 That means that it is a compile time error to reassign this variable.
 A value has to be assigned at declaration because this value will not change for the lifetime of the variable.